isabella232/bulk_delete_orgs_app/README.md

 ## Features:

+* Mark orgs individually via a checkbox
+* Select all on current page
+* Select all
+* Remove all selected
-* Select and delete orgs in bulk
+* Delete selected orgs

 ## Set-up/installation instructions: